campaneros/tennis_prediction/README.md

 - The counterfactuals show **player-specific risk**, not just server risk
 - At match point for P2: red dashed line plummets, green dashed line soars (P1 benefits from P2's loss)

+**Vertical markers**:
+- Vertical dashed lines highlight only the points where an alternate probability is actually computed (e.g., all points for importance mode, or just simulated critical points for semi/realistic mode).